EclipsarGames/InfinityUnblock/README.md

-*Infinity Unblock* by KnightGames
+*Infinity Unblock* by EclipsarGames
-No games are owned by KnightGames!
+No games are owned by EclipsarGames!